HSE-Eolang/eo_labs/README.md

 The usual inheritance is presented by decorators (@)</td>
 		<td align="center">Uses extends keyword to inherit properties of a parent class (superclass)</td>
     <td align="center">Uses extends keyword to inherit properties of a parent class (superclass)</td>
-		<td align="center">LBy default, Kotlin classes are final: they can’t be inherited.
+		<td align="center">By default, Kotlin classes are final: they can’t be inherited.
 To make a class inheritable, mark it with the open keyword</td>
 	</tr>
 	</tr>